Ferry to Tinos

 Island Hopping from Tinos

 Tinos’ location makes it perfect for island hopping to the other Aegean islands.
 Ferry routes tend to increase in the summer period since there is more demand.
-After Spending your time in Tinos, you can jump to Mykonos or Syros in less than an hour and to Paros or Naxos in an average of 2 hours.
+After Spending your time in Tinos, you can jump, even for a day trip, with the ferry to Mykonos or Syros in less than an hour and to Paros or Naxos in an average of 2 hours.
 If this is not enough, you can continue to Santorini, Ios, Milos or even to Crete.